nait-dmit/styleguides/css/README.md

   margin: 20px 0 20px 20px;
 }

-/* descendant selector for list items, no need to use the li class selector in this case */ ul.category-list li {
+/* descendant selector for list items, no need to use the .item class selector in this case */ ul.category-list li {
   list-style-type: disc;
 }